As a patient at Southwest General, you have certain rights, which reflect

 - To receive care regardless of your race, creed, color, national origin,

-gender, age, sexual orientation, disability or manner of payment.
+gender, age, sexual orientation, gender expression, disability or manner

 - To request a second opinion, except in emergencies.
 Depending upon your